-The imputation process was also used to make expenditure estimates at the event level for events that were paid on a capitated basis.
-The capitation imputation procedure was designed as a reasonable approach to complete event-level expenditures for respondents in managed care plans.
-The procedure was conducted in two stages.
-First, HMO events reported in the MPC as covered by capitated arrangements were imputed using similar MPC HMO events that were paid on a fee-for-service basis, with total charge as a key variable.
-Then, this completed set of MPC events was used as the donor pool for unmatched household-reported events for sample persons in HMOs.
+The imputation process was also used to estimate expenditures at the event level for events that were paid on a per month per person (capitated) basis.
+The capitation imputation procedure was designed as a reasonable approach to complete event-level expenditures for respondents in non-fee for service managed care plans.
+HMO events reported in the MPC as covered by capitation arrangements were imputed using similar completed HMO events paid on a fee-for-service, with total charge as a key variable.
+Then this fully completed set of MPC events was used in the donor pool for the main imputation process for cases in HMOs.
 By using this strategy, capitated HMO events were imputed as if the provider were reimbursed from the HMO on a discounted fee-for-service basis.